pfheatwole/thesis/scratch/foil_aerodynamics.rst

 BRAINDUMP
 =========

+* Although a small amount of air does flow through the canopy's surface, the majority of the air flows around the canopy's volume.

 * The canopy geometry can either be used directly or indirectly; direct methods, such as a *vortex lattice methods* or *computational fluid dynamics*, generate control points on or around the 3D geometry itself,